udit2529/udit2529/README.md

 - 👋 Hi, I’m @udit2529
 - 👀 I’m interested in Software Development
 - 🌱 I’m computer scinece student
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for some good job/intern opportunity
 - 📫 How to reach me through by linkldin\Gamil

 <!---